Find a passenger list

 The NAA also provides handy research guides if you'd like to continue with your family history research project using their records.

-Immigration Discovery Centre: The Immigration Discovery Centre (IDC) offers a range of information about immigration and immigrant communities in Victoria, immigrant travel and starting your family history research.
-You can also contact the team online or by email at [email protected].
+Ask Us: The Ask Us team offers a range of information about immigration and immigrant communities in Victoria, immigrant travel and starting your family history research.
+You can contact the team online or by email at [email protected].

 Victorian Archives Centre (PROV & NAA): Public Record Office Victoria and the National Archives of Australia share a reading room at the Victorian Archives Centre in North Melbourne.